jimbateson/jamesbateson.co.uk/src/index.md

   I've been working at Fat Media now for the duration of my development career and live and work in Lancaster.
-metaTitle: James Bateson / Front-end developer
+metaTitle: James Bateson / Front-End developer
 metaDesc: Lancaster based front-end developer.
 socialImage: ""
 title: "Hi, I’m James 👋 "